Josipcukovic/ChatUp/README.md

 # ChatUp
-Simple chat application for Android developed in the Kotlin programming language
+Chat application for Android developed in the Kotlin programming language